amawaziny/treviro/uat_scenarios.md

    - **Precondition**: User is logged into the Trivero mobile app
    - **Steps**:
      1. Navigate to the "Debts" screen
-     2. Tap "Add New Debt Certificate"
-     3. Enter the following details:
+     2. User creates a new Direct Debt Certificate with the following details:
         - Total Cost: 100,000
         - Issuer: Ahly Bank
+        - Purchase Date: 11-1-2023
         - Expiry Date: 12-1-2026
         - Interest Rate: 10%
-     4. Save the certificate
+     3. Save the certificate
    - **Expected Results**:
      - ✅ The certificate is successfully saved and appears in the Direct Debt List on the Debts screen
      - ✅ The projection amount based on the 10% interest rate appears in the "Income" section of the Dashboard